ayden-boyko/Log_Service_Go/README.md

-# Beaver - Logging Service
+# Logging Service

 ## Overview

-Beaver is a lightweight and efficient logging service written in Go.
+This is a lightweight and efficient logging service written in Go.
 It provides structured logging capabilities, including middleware for HTTP routes, to enhance observability and debugging for your applications.

 ## Features